Yasi-Philippe/holbertonschool-printf/README.md

 - Add support for the following custom conversion specifiers:
     1. %b : converts a number to binary
-    2. %u : prints an unsigned integer
-    3. %o : converts a number to octal
-    3. %x : converts a number to hexadecimal
-    3. %X : converts a number to hexadecimal and displays it with capital letters
-  6. %S : prints a string of characters including non-printable characters displayed with their hexadecimal number
+  2. %S : prints a string of characters including non-printable characters displayed with their hexadecimal number
-  7. %p : prints the address of a variable
+  3. %p : prints the address of a variable
-  8. %r : prints a reversed string
+  4. %r : prints a reversed string
-  9. %R : prints a string of characters in rot13
+  5. %R : prints a string of characters in rot13

 - Add support for flag characters and lenght modifiers.
 - Handle support for the field width, precision, flag characters 0 and -